ese3500/final-project-timesink/README.md

 #### Dispenser
 - Dispenser detects hand positions correctly (within activation range or not) at least 9 times in 10 trials (stimulus)
-- Dispenser actuates motor when stimulus is detected and do not otherwise with 100% success rate
 - 0.5 g soap is dispensed

 #### Display